Tip of the week

 Some companies take their off-site fabrication one stage further and install the insulation, glazing and doors at the factory.
 The walls, floors and sometimes even the roofs of these closed panel systems are then delivered to site ready for erection, resulting in an airtight building envelope.
-Popular in Scandinavia, this method has been adopted by some suppliers in the UK – ensuring faster build times and less reliance on good weather conditions.
+Popular in northern Europe, this method has been adopted by some suppliers in the UK – ensuring faster build times and less reliance on good weather conditions.

 Take this idea one stage further and you have modular building – where an entire house can be finished inside and out, with windows, doors, bathrooms and kitchens all factory built in a number of boxes which are simply assembled on site.

 There are specialist timber frame companies which provide a highly engineered frame in kit form.
 The UK Timber Frame Association lists more than 300 member companies.